A Letter From – Hong Kong & Tokyo

 Beautiful Shamisen performance at the GFTN Forum Japan

-The weather didn’t cooperate with us on this trip, with more or less nonstop rain (and in Tokyo some snow & slush!) the whole week.
-Of course, being in two of the world’s best cities for eating, this was compensated for by a few good meals – including a great little teppanyaki place in Shibuya and a new and eclectic fusion place in Sai Ying Pun.
+The weather didn’t cooperate with us on this trip, with more or less nonstop rain (and in Tokyo, some unexpected snow and slush!) the whole week.
+Of course, being in two of the world’s best cities for dining, this was easily compensated for by a few incredible meals—including a great little teppanyaki place in Shibuya and a new, eclectic fusion spot in Sai Ying Pun.

 Previous